Reusing Previous Computations

 In Chapter 13, we used compositing to smoothly animate CSS properties like transform or opacity.
 But we couldn’t animate layout-inducing properties like width or font-size this way because they change not only the display list but also the layout tree.
 And while it’s best to avoid animating layout-inducing properties, many user interactions that change the layout tree need to be responsive.

-Example of typing without any invalidation optimizations
+Figure 1: Example of typing without any invalidation optimizations.

 Typing into input elements could be special-cased,The input element doesn’t change size as you type, and the text in the input element doesn’t get its own layout object, so typing into an input element doesn’t really have to induce layout, just paint. but there are other text editing APIs that can’t be.
 For example, the contenteditable attribute makes any element editable.The contenteditable attribute can turn any element on any page into a living document.
 It’s how we implemented the “typo” feature for this book: type Ctrl-E (or Cmd-E on a Mac) to turn it on.
-The source code is here; see the typo_mode function for the contenteditable attribute.
+The source code is on the website; see the typo_mode function for the contenteditable attribute.

 Click on this formatted text to edit it, including rich text!